Skip to content

 The ConfigurableProvider class only provides a Configurable implementation if its runtime conditions are met.
 The Consulo first calls the ConfigurableProvider.canCreateConfigurable(), which evaluates runtime conditions to determine if Settings changes make sense in the current context.
 If the Settings make sense to display, canCreateConfigurable() returns true.
 In that case the Consulo calls ConfigurableProvider.createConfigurable(), which returns the Configurable object for its Settings implementation.

 By choosing not to provide a Configuration implementation in some circumstances, the ConfigurableProvider opts out of the Settings display and modification process.
-The use of ConfigurableProvider as a basis for a Settings implementation is declared using attributes in the EP declaration.
+The use of ConfigurableProvider as a basis for a Settings implementation is registered using @ExtensionImpl on the implementation class.